Milad84/Speed-Limit-Assignment-to-Crash-Points-/README.md

 ### Buffer Creation

 - Creates buffers around intersection points with an initial default size of 15 feet.
-- Buffer sizes are adjusted based on street level combinations at intersections.
+- Buffer sizes are adjusted based on street-level combinations at intersections.

 ### Street Level Intersection